Flutter apps

 - name: Get Flutter packages

-script: flutter packages pub get
+script: flutter pub get

 - name: Configure for Windows